Yosef Hayyim: Works

 The names Ben Ish Hai, Me-Kabtziel, Rav Pe'alim and Ben Yehoyada derive from 2 Samuel 23:20.
 He chose these names because he claimed to have been a reincarnation of Benayahu ben Yehoyada, described as Ben Ish Hayil "son of a valiant man"; the man in whose merit, it is said, both the first and second Temple in Jerusalem stood.

 Yosef Hayim was also noted for his stories and parables.
 Some are scattered through his halakhic works, but have since been collected and published separately; others were published as separate works in his lifetime, as an alternative to the European-inspired secular literature that was becoming popular at the time.
 His Qânûn-un-Nisâ (قانون النساء) is a book filled with parables concerning self-improvement.
 The book, directed towards, but not limited to women, is rare since it was composed in Baghdad Jewish Arabic.
 It was last published in Israel in the 1940s.

+A wide ranging authority in Jewish law, some of his most important ruling on Jewish law focused on the role of women in Judaism.